kexiZeroing/kexiZeroing.github.io/src/blog/work-project-notes-chinese.md

     }
     ```

+    > [es-toolkit](https://github.com/toss/es-toolkit) is a modern JavaScript utility library that's 2-3 times faster and up to 97% smaller—a major upgrade to lodash.

 4. The `sideEffects` property of `package.json` declares whether a module has side effects on import.
 When side effects are present, unused modules and unused exports may not be tree shaken due to the limitations of static analysis.

 #### webpack-bundle-analyzer（检查打包体积）